dayer-local/nwm-www/README.md

 ------------------------------------

-Welcome to the New Welsh Mesh Web Repository, this repoisitory uses the GitHub Pages service to host our website If you wish to contribute or join our project, see the website
+Welcome to the New Welsh Mesh Web Repository, this repoisitory uses the GitHub Pages service to host our website If you wish to contribute or join our project, see the website.

 ------------------------------------